Whether you're jetting off on a round-the-world adventure or spending winter in the sun, arrange long stay travel insurance before you go...

 What's covered with long stay travel insurance?

-Emergency medical treatment
+Emergency medical treatment and expenses

 Wherever you are in the world, you'll want to know that you can afford to pay for any emergency medical treatment you may need.
 Long term travel insurance provides cover for unexpected medical bills and will pay for you to get home if you're too unwell to continue your trip.

 Cancellation and curtailment

-If you do, you should be able to get some money back for any tickets and accommodation you paid for but didn’t use.
+If this does happen, your cover should mean you’re able to get some money back for tickets booked and accommodation you’ve paid for but didn’t use.

 Lost, stolen or damaged possessions